 8. How Much Does It Cost?

 Building a chatbot from scratch may cost you from US $48,000 to US $64,000.
 As is the case with any custom mobile application development, the final cost will be determined by how advanced your chatbot application will end up being.
-For instance, implementing an AI engine with ML algorithms in a healthcare AI chatbot will put the price tag for development towards the higher end.
+For instance, implementing an AI engine with ML algorithms in a healthcare AI chatbot will put the price tag for chatbot development towards the higher end.

 Another point to consider is whether your medical AI chatbot will be integrated with existing software systems and applications like EHR, telemedicine platforms, etc.